ibm-cloud-docs/openwhisk/feeds_custom.md

 The webhook is directed to send notifications to a URL such as, `POST /namespaces/{namespace_ID}/triggers/{triggerName}`

-The form with the POST request is interpreted as a JSON document that defines parameters on the trigger event. {{site.data.keyword.openwhisk_short}} rules pass these trigger parameters to any actions to fire as a result of the event.
+The form with the POST request is interpreted as a JSON document that defines parameters on the trigger event. {{site.data.keyword.openwhisk_short}} rules pass these trigger parameters to any actions to fire because of the event.

 ## Implementing feeds with polling
 {: #feeds_polling}